Guillaume-Lechevallier/chrisflix/README.md

 pip install -r requirements.txt python -m worldometer_app.app
 ```

+On Windows you can use `launch_dashboard.bat` to set everything up and start the
+dashboard automatically.

 Select one or more countries on the page to display their current population statistics.
 A world map lets you click any country to fetch its data in real time.